DataDog/documentation/content/en/monitors/guide/non_static_thresholds.md

 ### Context

-You are in charge of managing the cost of the log management in your company.
-You want to be alerted when there is a sudden increase in the billing for a specific team, therefore you want to capture a spike of usage.
+You are in charge of the cost of log management in your company.
+You want to be alerted when there is a sudden increase in billing for a specific team; you want to capture a spike in log usage.

+{{< img src="monitors/guide/non_static_thresholds/graph_log_usage_spike.png" alt="Log usage graph showing a significant increase or spike in log usage" style="width:100%;" >}}

 ### Monitor

-1. [Create a metric monitor][3] on estimated log usage metric.
+To count the number of indexed logs in Datadog use the following metric: [`datadog.estimated_usage.logs.ingested_events`][4].
+It is an out-of-the-box metric that can be found in your account after logs are sent to Datadog.
+For more information on log usage metrics, see the [Log Configuration][5] documentation.

-2. Take the sum of the last 5 minutes compared to the average of the last hour.
-For more information, see the [Log usage metrics][5] documentation.
+The monitor evaluates the sum over the last 5 minutes compared to the average of the last hour.
+It is composed of 2 queries:

-3. To capture Log spikes, use the following queries:
-    - **Query A** represents the last 5 minutes of the metric you want to be aware of.
+- Query A represents the last 5 minutes of the metric you want to be aware of, because of the parameter "Evaluate the … of the query over the last 5 minutes".
-    - **Query B** represents the average value of the same metric over the past hour thanks to the [moving rollup][6] which takes the data points of the last 4 hours (to have a large amount of data points) and calculates the average.
+- Query B represents the average value of the same metric over the past hour thanks to the moving rollup, which takes the datapoints of the last 4 hours (to have a large amount of datapoints) and calculates the average.

-4. In the formula, divide **Query A** by **Query B** and multiply the quotient by the moving rollup to account for the difference in evaluation windows between the two queries.
-In this example, since the moving rollup of Query B is 4 hours (240 minutes), you multiply the formula with 48 (240 minutes / 5 minute evaluation window).

-5. Set the alert threshold to 2.
-You want an alert when the difference in value is double or higher.
+When the value of Query A is much higher than the value of Query B, it's a sign of a substantial and sudden increase in usage which you can capture with a ratio between A and B.

 {{< tabs >}}
 {{% tab "UI Configuration" %}}

-When the value of Query A is much bigger than the value of Query B, it's a sign of a substantial and sudden increase in usage which you can capture with a ratio between A and B.

 {{< img src="monitors/guide/non_static_thresholds/spike_threshold.png" alt="Spike threshold config with two log usage metrics" style="width:100%;" >}}

+In the formula, divide **Query A** by **Query B** and multiply the quotient by the moving rollup to account for the difference in evaluation windows between the two queries.
+In this example, since the moving rollup of Query B is 4 hours (240 minutes), you multiply the formula with 48 (240 minutes / 5 minute evaluation window).

+The threshold here is 2, to get an alert when the difference in value is double or higher.

 {{% /tab %}}